Changing log line formats

 1. Log in to the Fastly web interface.

-6. Click the Advanced options link near the bottom of the page.
-The Advanced options appear.
+6. Click Advanced options near the bottom of the page.

 7. In the Select a log line format section, select a log line format for the logging endpoint.

-9. Click the Activate button to deploy your configuration changes.
+9. Click Activate to deploy your configuration changes.

 Classic Format